mapninja/Earthsys144/week05/02_TURN_IN_visibility_analysis_with_qgis.md

 - a legend if it helps interpretation

 Take and save the profile screenshot before you close the browser output, since it is part of the expected final layout from the original workflow.

-## What You Should Understand After This Lab

-By the end of this exercise, you should be able to explain:

-- how a terrain profile differs from a viewshed
-- why observer location and observer height matter in visibility analysis
-- how DEM-based visibility analysis uses the terrain surface to evaluate line of sight